(Posted March 2022)

 In our CFE Prep course, we include a Scenario Flowcharts Workbook.
 It works through each of the repetitive testing areas of the CFE in a “how to apply” format.
 This is your technical elephant broken into bite size pieces.
 If you use only the Handbook or the CPA Canada eBooks, you will be chewing for a long time and likely never leave the dinner table.

 Focus your technical review on the commonly tested areas to keep it manageable.
 Only go into a deeper learning if needed for a topic coming from this list.
-And, Competency Map Study Notes, is our go to resource on the deeper learning, if you need one.
+And, our Competency Map Study Notes publication, is our go to resource on the deeper learning, if you need one.